WebexCC-SA/wxcc-ai-assist/docs/main/AIAgentTrack_Mission1.md

 ## Story

-You are designing a Webex AI agent for a flower store named Cisco Flowers.
+You are designing a Webex AI agent for a flower store.
 This agent will recommend flowers to customers, collect order details, and calculate the total price for standard and custom bouquets.

 ### Call Flow Overview